MalihehIzadi/ml4se/index.md

 * [DeepBug paper](https://arxiv.org/abs/1805.11683), by Pradel and Sen.
 * Form a group of 5 people with your classmates and choose a research paper for presentation.
 As a group, you will present a research paper together and do the course project.
-* Add your group in the Google sheet shared [here](https://docs.google.com/spreadsheets/d/1SWoQGnuFX948Zx5zNti3vdhSrgL242E9w6_FiEme4lg/edit?usp=sharing)/
+* Add your group in the Google sheet shared [here](https://docs.google.com/spreadsheets/d/1SWoQGnuFX948Zx5zNti3vdhSrgL242E9w6_FiEme4lg/edit?usp=sharing).
+Share your GitHub ID as well.
 * The deadline for the last two items is Thursday (Sep 7th) at 8:00 AM.
 Afterward, we will assign the remaining students to the incomplete groups.